openvinotoolkit/openvino/docs/dev/ci/github_actions/runners.md

     ...
 ```

-As the C++ tests could not utilize the large number of cores for parallel execution as the build tools in the `Build` job could,
+As the C++ tests can not use a large number of cores for parallel execution like
-it would be pointless to use the `aks-linux-16-cores-32gb` group for them.
+the build tools in the `Build` job, it is not beneficial to use the `aks-linux-16-cores-32gb` group for them.

-The advice is to use runners with more cores/RAM size for the tasks that **could load them**.
+Instead, it is advisable to use runners with more cores/RAM for tasks that can load them.

-It is possible to experiment with different configurations before deciding, i.e.,
+It is possible to experiment with different configurations before making a decision.
+You can
-run a job on runners from different groups and observe the gains; if they are significant, e.g., 60 minutes on a 4-core runner vs. 15 minutes on a 16-core runner,
+run a job on runners from different groups and compare the gains.
+If they are significant,
+for example, 60 minutes on a 4-core runner compared to 15 minutes on a 16-core runner,
-it is better to use those with more cores.
+it is better to use the configuration with more cores.